rercek/Q_sensor-review/README.md

 ### Humidity

-For the analysis of humidity measurements, the same approach as for temperatures will be used.
+For the analysis of humidity measurements, the same approach as for temperatures is used.
 The following figure illustrates the humidity variation for the two Q_sensor humidity sensors (AHT20 and SDC40) and for the other humidity sensors.
 The humidity variation in the room for all sensors was approximately 17% +/- 2%.
 Note that this variation is relatively more important because the intrinsic precision of humidity sensors is generally of the order of 3-5%.

 ![Humidity Measurements](./images/Humidity%20measurements.png)